FeherBalazs/cora/results/research_journal.md

   - this means it has the representational capacity for good features.
 Good enough for this classification.

 Ideas to test:
- - validate if latents are extracted correctly for linear probing. when we do 200 batches, we are not averageing the latents right?
+ - validate if latents are extracted correctly for linear probing
- - can we do training like starting from 256 batches, then reduce to 128, 64, 32, 16, 8, 4, 2, 1? would it improve reconstruction and linear probing results?
+ - what is the effect of decreasing batch size? can we do training like starting from 256 batches, then reduce to 128, 64, 32, 16, 8, 4, 2, 1? would it improve reconstruction and linear probing results?
- - what is the effect of decreasing batch size?
  - experiment with regularisation, especially L1 and L2 on h
  - add dropout
  - lower weight updates to 0.0001